AaronRanAn/HU_MATH_510_50_Team_Project/team_personality.md

 ### Aaron:

-You have a blend of Doer, Supportive, and Cautious traits.
+You have a blend of `Doer`, `Supportive`, and `Cautious` traits.
 From the results we have so far, we cannot tell which of these traits is the strongest for you.
 You may have a very balanced blend of all three traits.

 Some words that describe you are:
 - Decisive,